iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.ascent.phr___19.1.4/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.ascent.phr 5 reviews"/>
 </p>

+> best doctors I have ever been with. staff are so caring and helpful<br> :date: __2021-03-19 18:39:14__

+> great app. essential if you want your GP to update some of your case without having to answer the annoying questions about how much you smoke and drink. tell the truth because they will check<br> :date: __2021-03-17 11:36:32__

 > Great site easy to use.<br> :date: __2021-03-09 12:44:24__

 > no hassle and easy<br> :date: __2021-03-07 23:40:46__